The Power of No: Setting Boundaries for Inner Peace

 Boundaries apply to finances too.
 Without a firm "no" to lifestyle creep or unnecessary subscriptions, your capital evaporates.
 Using tools like Rocket Money often reveals that a lack of financial boundaries costs the average consumer over $500 per year in forgotten services.

-Tactical Strategies for Assertive Refusal
+Assertive Refusal Tips

 To reclaim your peace, you must transition from reactive behavior to proactive boundary management.
 This requires specific scripts and tools that remove the emotional friction of saying no.